SuiteScript 2.x Anatomy of a Custom Module Script

 2

 The title of the file that holds this script.
-This annotation is not required, but it can be useful.
-Any script that loads this module must refer to this name.
+It isn't required, but it can be useful.
+Any script that loads this module has to use this name.

 3 and 4

 The @NApiVersion tag and its value.
-This tag is not required in a custom module script, but you may want to include it to prevent compatibility problems with scripts that use future versions of SuiteScript.
+This tag isn't required in a custom module script, but adding it can help avoid compatibility issues with future versions of SuiteScript.

 5 and 6

 The @NModuleScope tag and its value.
 This tag is optional.
-You can use it to limit the access that other scripts have to this module.
+You can use it to limit other scripts’ access to this module.
 For more information about this tag, see Controlling Access to Scripts and Custom Modules.

 1 — define function